50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 The Smart Export Guarantee (SEG) obliges licensed electricity suppliers with over 150,000 domestic customers to offer export tariffs to small-scale generators.
 For factory systems, most exported electricity will be valued under SEG or a commercial Power Purchase Agreement (PPA) arrangement.

 Current SEG rates from major suppliers for commercial solar in 2026 range from 3p/kWh to 6p/kWh, depending on the supplier, contract duration and system size.
 SEG rates for commercial sites above 50kW typically require individual negotiation rather than the published tariffs available to domestic generators.
+Alternatively, a Solar Power Purchase Agreement (PPA) can lock in a fixed energy cost and eliminate upfront capital entirely.

 Scenario SEG Rate 2026 SEG Rate 2030 Annual Export Income (300kW, 20% export)